-The Japanese-French Laboratory for Informatics has been created on January 1st, 2009 as an International Associated Laboratory (LIA) by 5 partner institutions: CNRS (Centre National de la Recherche Scientifique – National Center for Scientific Research, France), UPMC (University Pierre et Marie Curie – Paris 6), National Institute of Informatics (Japan), University of Tokyo and Keio University.
-It became a Joint International Unit (UMI) with the same partners on January 1st, 2012.
+The Japanese-French Laboratory for Informatics is an International Research Laboratory (IRL 3527) between two French institutions (CNRS and Sorbonne University) and three Japanese institutions (NII, University of Tokyo and Keio University).
+It was first created on January 1st, 2009 as an International Associated Laboratory ("LIA" in CNRS terminology) by 5 partner institutions: CNRS (Centre National de la Recherche Scientifique – National Center for Scientific Research, France), UPMC (University Pierre et Marie Curie – Paris 6, which became Sorbonne University in January 2018), National Institute of Informatics (Japan), University of Tokyo and Keio University.
+It became a Joint International Unit ("UMI" in CNRS terminology) with the same partners on January 1st, 2012.

-On the basis of existing scientific cooperation between Japan and France, 5 topics have been selected for their potential for fruitful collaborative research:
+On the basis of existing scientific cooperation between Japan and France, 4 topics were selected for their potential for fruitful collaborative research:

 - Quantum Computing: quantum communication; quantum networks; visualization of quantum computations; continuous variable (CV) quantum information processing.